A Short History

 When funding allows, library furniture – including shelving, tables, chairs, carpets and cushions – are made and supplied to the project schools along with their consignments of books.

 Following the recent registration of Book Reach in Malaysia, it has been decided to extend a small proportion of the flow of discarded library books to needy schools in Sabah.
-Kirsten Gallagher of the Alice Smith (Primary) in KL has been the only school approached so far and it will not be until next year that two or three Primary schools within an hour of Kota Kinablau will be chosen as recipients.
-But there is still much to be done to settle the nepali receiving schools since the earthquake last year and work on their inter-school management.
+Alice Smith (Primary) in KL has been the only school approached so far and it will not be until 2018 that two or three Primary schools within an hour of Kota Kinablau will be chosen as recipients.
+Coordination has yet to be confirmed with the department of education in Kota Kinabalu, Sabah.